akauppi/GroundLevel-firebase-es/packages/backend/README.md

 It seems the functions are not able to know this from Firebase itself; we need to set it to a config that the functions run with.
 This is a one time thing.

 ```
-$ firebase functions:config:set regions.0="europe-west6"   # use the 'locationId' from above
+$ npx firebase-tools functions:config:set regions.0="europe-west6"   # use the 'locationId' from above
 ```

+This setting is a one-time errand unless you change regions.
+You can now forget about it.

 ### Actual deployment